 You can buy stamps at post offices, kiosks and some stores.
-A standard letter or postcard can be mailed at post offices or dropped into orange or blue-colored mailboxes (if available) in the town.
+A standard letter or postcard can be mailed at post service points/post office or dropped into orange or blue-colored mailboxes (if available) in the town.
 If you use the orange-colored mailbox your letter will be send as 1st class letter and if you use blue-colored mailbox your letter will be send as 2nd class letter.
 The 2nd class letter is cheaper to post but it will take two weekdays for the letter to arrive to the recipient.
 In 1st class, it will take only one weekday for the letter to reach the recipient.
-You can ask for more details at your nearest post office or from the internet.
+You can ask for more details at your nearest post service point/post office or from the internet.
 Incoming mail is delivered to your address Monday through Friday.
 There are no deliveries on Saturdays, Sundays or on public holidays.

 For further information go to the website of the Finnish Post: www.posti.fi.